Diane-Louise (D-L) Casson is Parish Administrator

 She held a senior management position responsible for the development of the one stop shopping Student Financial Services Office at Penn.
 Her responsibility was to ensure that all aspects of the merger of the four offices (and the 100+ staff) went smoothly including developing new job descriptions, reporting relationships, policies and procedures, and cross-training protocols.
 In her role as Associate Treasurer, in addition to managing the University’s cash, she negotiated many of the cost cutting contracts for ATMs, credit card fees and banking programs and was the primary liaison with Penn’s multiple banking relationships.

-At SsAM, D-L can be found answering phones and greeting people along with coordinating the ministries and developing the training for all the liturgical participants.
-Most recently, she developed “Unfolding our Liturgy” as an informational and training piece for SsAM members.
-With a nudge from David Christopher, D-L has joined Delaware Choral Arts.
+At SsAM, D-L is now the Parish Administration and oversees the finances and administrative functions.
+D-L can also be found answering phones and greeting people along with coordinating the ministries and developing the training for all the liturgical participants.
+She developed “Unfolding our Liturgy” as an informational and training piece for SsAM members.
+With a nudge from David Christopher, D-L joined Delaware Choral Arts.
 On the Diocesan level, D-L was named Convention Secretary by the Rt.
-Rev. Kevin S. Brown.
+Rev. Kevin S. Brown and is now the Chair of the Deputation to the General Convention of the Episcopal Church in 2021.

 Position Summary (as of September, 2019)